-- 5.4 The Waste Core Strategy needs to provide sufficient capacity to manage an estimated x million tones of waste by 2030/31.
-This means developing around x million tonnes worth of new recycling, composting or energy recovery capacity primarily for municipal, commercial and industrial waste..
-We also have to ensure that there is appropriate provision to help us meet existing and future statutory or local recycling targets (see paragraphs x- y). - 5.5 Although our long term aim is to avoid landfill there will still be a need for some residual waste disposal.
+- 5.4 The Waste Core Strategy needs to provide sufficient capacity to manage an estimated 5 million tones of waste by 2030/31.
+This means developing around 1-2 million tonnes worth of new recycling, composting or energy recovery capacity primarily for municipal, commercial and industrial waste.
+We also have to ensure that there is appropriate provision to help us meet existing and future statutory or local recycling targets (see paragraphs 2.5 2.9). - 5.5 Although our long term aim is to avoid landfill there will still be a need for some residual waste disposal.
 With less than 8 years of non-hazardous and inert disposal capacity remaining, the Waste Core Strategy must guide the provision of further capacity where needed.